 It’s only been in the last few years that 4K video has been widely available on consumer-level DSLRs and mirrorless cameras, with cameras before this recording at a maximum Full HD (1920 x 1080 pixels).

+So what resolution is 4K?
 For videos and displays, the term typically refers to one of two specifications: DCI 4K (4096 × 2160 pixels) and UHD 4K (3840 × 2160 pixels).
 Most cameras that are capable of recording 4K footage, and displays that are said to be 4K ready, work to the 4K UHD standard, though more cameras today are adopting both.

 How do I increase the resolution of my images?